-Light and fluffy, the gluten-free jam plumcake is a wholesome dessert perfect for breakfast, a snack, or as a treat to serve at any occasion.
-Sprinkle with powdered sugar and fresh fruit on top when serving, or with a brush of warm jam or warm vanilla sauce for a more elegant dessert.
-This rice flour plumcake is also excellent sliced and lightly toasted for a rustic and fragrant breakfast.
+Light and fluffy, the gluten-free jam plumcake is a wholesome cake perfect for breakfast, an afternoon snack or as a dessert to bring to the table on any occasion.
+Dust it with powdered sugar and fresh fruit just before serving, or brush with warm jam or warm vanilla sauce for a more elegant dessert.
+This plumcake made with rice flour is also excellent sliced and lightly toasted for a rustic, fragrant breakfast.

-Unlike traditional plumcakes made with wheat flour and butter, this version is gluten-free, butter-free, and incredibly soft and fragrant thanks to the balanced combination of light and nutritious ingredients.
+Unlike traditional plumcakes made with wheat flour and butter, this version is gluten-free, butter-free and incredibly soft and aromatic thanks to the balanced combination of light and nutritious ingredients.

-The use of rice flour gives a delicate and crumbly texture, the potato starch provides softness and volume, while plain yogurt and vegetable oil make the cake moist and pleasant to the taste without weighing it down.
+The use of rice flour provides a delicate, crumbly texture, potato starch adds softness and volume, while plain yogurt and vegetable oil keep the cake moist and pleasant without weighing it down.

-The jam, chosen to taste among strawberries, apricots, raspberries, or peaches, adds a sweet fruity heart that captivates everyone, adults and children alike.
+The jam, chosen from strawberries, apricots, raspberries or peaches, adds a sweet, fruity center that wins over both adults and children.

-This soft plumcake is perfect for those following a gluten-free diet or simply looking for a light dessert.
-The jam plumcake is easy to prepare and requires just a few minutes of work.
+This soft plumcake is also perfect for those following a gluten-free diet or anyone who simply wants a light cake; the jam plumcake is easy to prepare and requires only a few minutes of hands-on time.

-Don’t miss out on all the new recipes by following me on my FB page, my IG profile, and my YouTube channel.
+If you don’t want to miss any new recipes follow me on my FB page, on my IG profile and on my YouTube channel.

 - Difficulty: Very easy